The Guardian Lists Top 10 Memorable Meals in Literature

 Child 44: Tom Rob Smith

-Published by Simon & Schuster UK and Grand Central Publishing Child 44 is set in the USSR towards the end of Stalin’s regime, a Utopia where crime—and therefore criminals—no longer exist.
+Published by Simon & Schuster UK / Grand Central Publishing, 2008, 484 pages.
+Child 44 is set in the USSR towards the end of Stalin’s regime, a Utopia where crime—and therefore criminals—no longer exist.
 Or at least that’s what the state wants people to believe.
-What this actually means is that murders cannot be reported, leaving those who …
+What this actually means is that murders cannot be reported, …

 Continue reading Child 44: Tom Rob Smith